stefanZorcic/scaling-book/jax-stuff.md

 {% details Click here for the answer. %}

-1. Here is a solution to part 1.
+Part 1: Here is a solution to part 1.
 Note the fairly complex reshapes we have to do for the `jax.jit` solution.

 ```py
 import numpy as np